 - Capsules and tablets

-Herbal medicine that are applied externally can be used for the following:
+Herbal products that are applied externally can be used for the following:

 - Poultices and plasters

-As it uses the medicinal properties of plants in their raw form, herbal medicine poses fewer side effects, plus it's cheaper than pharmaceutical drugs.
-And because it hasn't undergone any chemical synthesis, it contains a high concentration of the herb's active ingredients, making it an effective treatment for different health conditions, including:
+Herbal medicine is a potent form of complementary medicine as it uses the medicinal properties of plants in their raw form.
+Medicinal plants pose fewer side effects, plus it's cheaper than conventional drugs.
+And because it hasn't undergone any chemical synthesis, plants used in herbal therapy contain a high concentration of active ingredients, making them an effective treatment for mild health conditions and chronic diseases, including:

 - Eczema and other skin problems

 - Headaches and migraines

 - Respiratory tract infections